mpcphys0/img_tools/dev/process_gammex/README.md

 # organize_dicom

-A simple GUI tool to organize a bulk folder of DICOM images into folders and images named according to Series Description.
+A tool to process and analyze a single folder of ACR Gammex 464 CT phantom images.

 ## Install

-Place organize_dicom.py in your preferred location for python scripts.
+Place ctfunctions.py and process_ct_folder_gui.py in your preferred location for python scripts.
 See package dependencies in next section.
 Optionally, save image_processing_environment.yml for creating a python environment.
 For a guide on using Anaconda for environment management see [Getting Started with Anaconda and Python](#getting-started-with-anaconda-and-python)

 ## Dependencies

-pydicom >= 2.4.3
+Refer to environment.yml

 ## Usage (windows)